rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

 ## Additional Security Concerns

-You may want to consider enhancing this basic protocol with more advanced techniques.
+You may want to consider enhancing this protocol with more advanced techniques.

 + Metal seed backup